openworm/openworm_docs/Community/membership.rst

 * Qualify as contributor
 * Attend at least 4 hangouts over a period of 3 months
 * Hangouts can be the general or any other regular hangout conducting OpenWorm work
-* Have a github account
+* Have a GitHub account
 * Has been providing regular contributions for at least 3 months

 Stay on core team
 -----------------

-* Core member can be removed if there is silence for two months
+* Core members can be removed if there is silence for two months

 Qualify as a contributor
 ------------------------

-* Add at least one meaningful contribution of code or data that fits into an OpenWorm goal into one of the OpenWorm repositories (GitHub, Google Drive, DropBox, etc)
+* Add at least one meaningful contribution of code or data that fits into an OpenWorm goal into one of the OpenWorm repositories (GitHub, Google Drive, DropBox, etc.)

 OR